Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Mei 2025 01.37.38 UTC
+- WIB: Jumat, 16 Mei 2025 02.21.56 UTC
-- WITA: Jumat, 16 Mei 2025 02.37.38 UTC
+- WITA: Jumat, 16 Mei 2025 03.21.56 UTC
-- WIT: Jumat, 16 Mei 2025 03.37.38 UTC
+- WIT: Jumat, 16 Mei 2025 04.21.56 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship